d-shap/mercurial/README.md

 sudo mutil restore
 ```

-After backup is restored, you should restore file with passwords:
+After backup is restored, you should restore file with user passwords:
 ```
 sudo service mercurial stop
 ```